 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- There is no structural lesion, but it may be explained by abnormal smooth muscle activity ± visceral hypersensitivity (there appears to be an association with bronchial hyper-responsiveness) and abnormal central processing of painful stimuli.
+- There is no structural lesion, and no single explanation has been found to explain the condition.
+However, it seems to involve abnormal smooth muscle activity ± visceral hypersensitivity, and abnormal central processing of painful stimuli.

 - Abdominal pain or discomfort.

 - Change in bowel habit.

 AND at least 2 of the following are present:

 - Altered passage of stool (straining, urgency, incomplete evacuation).

 - Abdominal bloating (women >men), distention tension or hardness.